 Sonoma County Sheriff’s watchdog shifts focus to audits amid massive backlog

-Allegations of improper procedure, use-of-force violations, conduct unbecoming of an deputy and racial bias were among the two dozen other backlogged audits.
+Allegations of improper procedure,?use-of-force violations, conduct unbecoming of a deputy and racial bias were among the two dozen other backlogged audits.
 All of the audits in the backlog have exceeded a one-year statute of limitations in which the Sonoma County Sheriff’s Office has to determine what, if any, discipline to take against deputies accused of wrongdoing, Navarro said.

 Navarro, who was aware of a backlog when she began the job, said she zeroed in on its true size in July after piecing together information from emails and spreadsheets left behind from the office’s former director, Jerry Threet, and comparing that with a list of investigations forwarded to the office from the Sonoma County Sheriff’s Office.

 Threet said he faced significant health issues before he departed the office and therefore was unable to craft a transition memo for Navarro that would have included information about the backlog.
 He did however offer to meet with her in person and answer any questions, which they did once after Navarro was hired.
 She declined a separate in-person visit from Threet about how to maneuver the office’s computer files, he added.